anhntbk08/rustlodge/source/gitProject/fileSystemAndAlgorithms/index.rst

 .. image:: images/fs8.png

-A hash tree or Merkle tree is a tree in which every leaf node is labeled with the cryptographic hash of a data block, and every non-leaf node is labeled with the cryptographic hash of the labels of its child nodes.
+A Merkle tree is a hash-based data structure that is a generalization of the hash list.
+It is a tree structure in which each leaf node is a cryptographic hash of a block of data, and each non-leaf node is a hash of its children.
+Typically, Merkle trees have a branching factor of 2, meaning that each node has up to 2 children.
 Because of this characteristic, Merkle Trees are used to verify that two or more parties have the same data without exchanging the entire data collection.
 Git computes a SHA-1 over the contents of that directory tree, and stores this together with metadata.
 The metadata includes information such as a pointer to a parent commit as well as author information